sebbeth/SENG4800/README Content Structure.txt

 	- Source (link to the C++ files)

-2. Source (Main classes and brief description)
+2. Source (Main classes and brief description) Source/HVCCC2:
 		- Coal Stack (Used to change the size of the coal stack)
 		- Conveyer Belt (Used to set the material based on what the state is)
 		- File Dialog (Used to generate a file dialog)
 		- Level Controller (MAIN CLASS OF THE SYSTEM)
 		- Open Dialog (Used to open a dialog and set the path chosen by the user)
 		- Ship (Used to set a ship hidden if the ship is not at the terminal)
 		- Ship loader (Used to change the direction and the material colour based on the state)
 		- Stacker reclaimer (Moves the stacker /reclaimer to the certain position, rotates model, sets material based on state)
 		- Time converter (Used to convert the provided float value into a time value)
 		- Train (used to set position of trains, spawn them in, spawn carriages)
 		- Train Track Spline (creates the railway)
+		/data:
+			- convertData (Converts the events from the XML schedule files to their state equivalents)
+			- loadData (The class which acts as a controller class for extracting the data from the XML files)
+			- serialization (Use the third party Cereal library to serialise and deserialse to and from a binary data format) /extraction:
+				- extractData (The class which uses the TinyXML2 third party library to extract the scheduling data held within the XML files)
+			/python:
+				- This folder holds all of the Python sctipts used to generate C++ classes/manipulate XML scheduling files